 on leagues for women in the United States.
 Women's Basketball Research serves as a digital

-clearinghouse of information about Women's professional basketball with a focus on Pioneer League Research.For more information on research or contributing material email Journal@BasketballResearch.us
+clearinghouse of information about Women's professional basketball with a focus on Pioneer League Research.For more information on twitter, on research or contributing material email Journal@BasketballResearch.us

 Main article: Women's Pro Basketball League

 The Women's Professional Basketball League (WBL) was a professional women's basketball league in the United States.
 The league played three seasons from the fall of 1978 to the spring of 1981.
 The league is generally considered to be the first American professional women's basketball league to be founded.
 The league began with a player draft held in Manhattan's Essex House in July 1978, with eight teams participating.
 By November 1981, the league was showing what The New York Times described as "feeble flickers of life", and cited commissioner Dave Almstead as saying that the league was defunct, having had generated $14 million in losses in its three years on the court.

 The league was called the WABA and WWBA for the first All-Star tour in 1992, before settling on WBA.
 The Women's Basketball Association (WBA) was a professional women's basketball league in the United States.
 The league played three seasons from the summer of 1993 to the summer of 1995.
 The league is considered to be the first American professional women's basketball league to be successful as a SUMMER league, like the WNBA.

 WOMEN'S BASKETBALL ASSOCIATION 1993 - 1996 [Played three full seasons with plans to play as a 12-team league in 1997, disbanded before 1997 season]